-Dallas Trinity FC Draws with Fort Lauderdale United FC, 1-1
+Dallas Trinity FC Draws With Fort Lauderdale United FC, 1-1

 Dallas Trinity FC News Release

-DALLAS - Dallas Trinity FC (10-6-7, 37 points) and Fort Lauderdale United FC (9-6-7, 34 points) ended in a 1-1 at the Cotton Bowl on Saturday.
+DALLAS -Dallas Trinity FC (10-6-7, 37 points) and Fort Lauderdale United FC (9-6-7, 34 points) ended in a 1-1 at the Cotton Bowl on Saturday.
 Dallas remains in second place in the USL Super League standings.
-The match had an attendance of 3,536.

 Dallas opened up the scoring in the third minute thanks to forward Allie Thornton.
 Thornton slotted in her tenth goal off a deflected pass from forward Tamara Bolt.
 Fort Lauderdale would find an equalizer just before halftime in the thirty-fifth minute.
 The Dallas defense would hold strong in the second half, giving them a point at home.